Ramsgate Fire Station

 purchase of the site.
 We are also talking to their planning

-application in the late autumn.
+department about our proposals.
 This would mean local people would

 have the chance to put their views forward during the planning

-consultation towards the end of this year.
+consultation period towards the end of this year.

 Will there be more traffic?